tomvo/gapdecoder/README.md

 You can of course change the zoom level and the URL.
 If you omit the zoom level, the script will display the list of available levels.

+Run with the '-h' flag for a list of available commands.

 ## Technical details

 This project required reverse-engineering google's code to find